 Having to charge your phone in the middle of nowhere can be a hassle.
 But keeping it out to charge in the open, can be an addition to your worries.
 While many of the lodges offer you charging facilities, it might also depend on the weather and demands from other trekkers.
 So self-sufficiency is your only option.
 Pack a solar charger and see the magic.
-It’s wireless, convenient and compact enough to attach on your backpacks.
+It’s wireless, convenient, and compact enough to attach on your backpacks.
 So let the sun do its work while you trek without care.
+Instead, you can use solar backpacks if you’re going hike to nearby mountains.
 You can easily find it at online stores and trekking based outlets within the valley.

 TIPS TO KEEP YOUR ELECTRONICS CHARGED (REDUCE YOUR POWER CONSUMPTION)

 You might already be an expert on this but taking a look once never hurt anyone, right?